 Option 11 – Use a deed in lieu of foreclosure with the bank.

-In this option, the bank takes your deed and terminates your mortgage.
-Yep, you make no payments, and you don’t have to worry about foreclosure.
-The are two concerns, the first is that banks aren’t known for wanting property.
-It’s not how they make money.
-So they may not want to do this at the end of the day.
-The second is that you lose all equity you have in the house.
-So you miss out on any money you may have invested.
+There are two concerns.
+The first is that banks aren’t known for wanting property.
+It’s different from how they make money, so they may want to do something other than this at the end of the day.
+The second is that you lose all home equity and miss out on any mortgage paydown.

-13th and final option – File bankruptcy to help stopping foreclosure.
+13th option – File bankruptcy to help stop foreclosure.

-Let me clarify again: I am not a CPA or an attorney, so seek guidance for this option.
-The only real advantage here is that it delays the foreclosure while you figure out other options while the default completes.
-The whole point here is to give yourself time to exercise any of these other options.
+Again, I am not a CPA or an attorney, so seek proper guidance for this option.
+The only real advantage here is that it delays the foreclosure while you figure out other options while the default is complete.
+The whole point here is to stop a foreclosure and give yourself time to exercise any of these alternatives.
 Doing this will eventually hurt your credit, and you still lose your house.
 It is an option for you, though.